-We commenced sales of EYLEA in the United States for the treatment of wet AMD in 2011, macular edema following CRVO in 2012, DME in the third quarter of 2014, and macular edema following RVO in the fourth quarter of 2014.
-In addition, in March 2015, the FDA approved EYLEA for the treatment of diabetic retinopathy in patients with DME.
-Outside the United States, Bayer HealthCare commenced sales of EYLEA for the treatment of wet AMD in 2012, macular edema secondary to CRVO in 2013, visual impairment due to DME in the third quarter of 2014, and mCNV in Japan in the fourth quarter of 2014.
-In February and June 2015, the European Commission and the Japanese Ministry of Health, Labour and Welfare (MHLW), respectively, approved EYLEA for the treatment of visual impairment due to mCNV.
-In October 2015, the European Commission approved EYLEA for the treatment of visual impairment due to mCNV.
-In the fourth quarter of 2014, Bayer HealthCare submitted a regulatory application in China for EYLEA for the treatment of wet AMD.
-Bayer HealthCare has additional regulatory applications for EYLEA for various indications pending in other countries.
+We commenced sales of EYLEA in the United States for the treatment of wet AMD in 2011, macular edema following CRVO in 2012, DME and macular edema following RVO in 2014, and diabetic retinopathy in patients with DME in 2015.
+Outside the United States, Bayer commenced sales of EYLEA for the treatment of wet AMD in 2012, macular edema secondary to CRVO in 2013, and visual impairment due to DME and mCNV (in Japan) in 2014.
+In 2015, the European Commission and the Japanese Ministry of Health, Labour and Welfare (MHLW) approved EYLEA for the treatment of macular edema following RVO, which includes macular edema following BRVO.
+In addition, the European Commission approved EYLEA for the treatment of visual impairment due to mCNV in 2015.
+Bayer has additional regulatory applications for EYLEA for various indications pending in other countries, including EYLEA for the treatment of wet AMD in China.

-We are collaborating with Bayer HealthCare on the global development and commercialization of EYLEA outside the United States.
-Bayer HealthCare markets, and records revenue from sales of EYLEA outside the United States, where, for countries other than Japan, the companies share equally the profits and losses from sales of EYLEA.
+We are collaborating with Bayer on the global development and commercialization of EYLEA outside the United States.
+Bayer markets, and records revenue from sales of EYLEA outside the United States, where, for countries other than Japan, the companies share equally the profits and losses from sales of EYLEA.
 In Japan, we are entitled to receive a percentage of the sales of EYLEA.
 We maintain exclusive rights to EYLEA in the United States and are entitled to all profits from such sales.

-Net product sales of EYLEA in the United States were \$2,676.0 million in 2015, compared to \$1,736.4 million in 2014 and \$1,408.7 million in 2013.
-Bayer HealthCare records revenue from sales of EYLEA outside the United States, which were \$1,413.3 million in 2015, compared to \$1,038.5 million in 2014 and \$472.1 million in 2013.
+Net product sales of EYLEA in the United States were \$3,323.1 million in 2016, compared to \$2,676.0 million in 2015 and \$1,736.4 million in 2014.
+Bayer records net product sales of EYLEA outside the United States, which were \$1,872.3 million in 2016, compared to \$1,413.3 million in 2015 and \$1,038.5 million in 2014.